Home Renovations Soar during COVID-19 Quarantine

 Make a list of questions to ask a moving company, ranging from liability coverage to cancellation policies.
 Then, contact at least three reputable moving companies for an estimate.
 It’s a good idea to ask the movers to perform an in-person inspection of your belongings, especially if you plan on hiring them to help pack.
 This will ensure the quote they give you is as accurate as possible.
 If you’re taking on a DIY move, you’ll be researching truck rental options and booking a moving truck.

-Contact health, auto, and home insurance providers, and give your employers at least two weeks’ notice prior to your move.
+Contact health, auto, and home insurance providers, and give your employers at least two weeks’ notice before your move.
 If you have school-age children, notify school officials of the move at least six weeks ahead of time and send over current school records.
 You’ll also want to transfer records to any healthcare providers, pharmacies, and veterinarians in your new location.
 You may want to also ensure that your warranty deed has been delivered to the grantee or assigned recipient after it has been recorded.

 Two to three weeks before moving, contact the post office and schedule a change of address.
 This will help you avoid missing important bills, packages, and letters.
 During this time, you should also contact utility providers to give them a heads up about your move and schedule disconnect dates for gas and electricity.
 Don’t forget to contact your cable, internet service, and home security providers, as well.